dcsubak/csubak_daniel_final_project_period-1/README.md

 ## License

-This project is licensed under the dcsubak License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments